Rohit-YV/Mac_changer/README.md

 # Mac_changer
-changer your mac address  and become anonymous
+change your mac address  and become anonymous